 David Ederer gained his first construction experience at the age of 15 working for his father’s construction company in Akron, Ohio.
 In the course of his tenure in the family business, he went on to help develop and manage the construction of multifamily dwellings, fast food restaurants, office buildings, and retail centers.

 After graduating from the University of Akron with a Master’s in Accountancy (1982), Mr. Ederer worked as a CPA in the real estate department of a large Washington, DC accounting firm.
 In the 1990s, he was a principal in a consulting firm helping developers and a wide variety of companies obtain financing and debt restructuring of their real estate portfolios.
 David has worked as both a principal and CFO for several companies in the development of their diverse real estate portfolios ranging from numerous hotel properties to residential developments to high end health clubs.

 Mr. Ederer and his wife, Helen, moved to Vero Beach in 2001 to work with his business partners in the construction and development of green certified homes and sustainable communities.
 Navo Builders, an affiliate of Mr. Ederer and Mr. Bialosky is currently building a number of luxury residences employing the principles of Vedic architecture.
 All of these homes will be certified green.
 David and his partners are also working on three additional developments with a combined total of over 500 residential units and 65,000 square feet of office and commercial space.

 David is a member of the Florida Green Building Coalition Land Development Committee.
 He is a founding member of the Indian River County Sustainability Committee, chaired by County Commissioner Peter O’Bryan.
-David is on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) and is active on its Green Building Council.
+David is is a long time member of and was on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) and is active on its Green Building Council.

 Mr. Ederer's Certified Building Contractor's license number is CBC1258528.